ZhianMai/Multi-threading-in-Java/README.md

 The three main problems in multi-threading are: <b>atomicity</b>, <b>visibility</b>, and <b>sequencing</b>.
 Atomicity already introduced above.

 In modern memory architecture, memory has several levels from low read/write speed to high one.
-In general shared variables are in the main memory since they reside in the heap of JVM memory.
+In general, shared variables are in the main memory since they reside in the heap of JVM memory.
 When several threads run concurrently in several CPU cores, and they need to read the shared variables, then it will read from the main memory and store a copy in the local cache.